sabatinim/sabatinim.github.io/_posts/2020-08-16-building-blocks-and-composition.md

 ---
-layout: post
+layout: default
-title: "Hank Quinlan, Horrible Cop, Launches Site"
+title: "Building blocks and composition a first taste of functional programming"
 date: 2020-08-16
 ---